 Philadelphia was founded in 189 B.C. by Pergamon King Eumenes and given its name in honor of the love he had for brother Attalus.
 The city was also called Decapolis, because it was considered one of the ten cities of the plain.
 In the first century A.D. the city was referred to Neo-kaisaria.
 During the reign of Vespasian, it was called Flavia.

 In addition to these names the city was also sometimes referred to as "Little Athens" because of the pagan temples and other public buildings which adorned it.
 Its modern name, Ala-shehir, might be a corruption of the Turkish words meaning "city of God."

-Attalus III Philometer, the last of Pergamos' Attalid kings, lacked a royal heir to the throne.
-He bequeathed, upon his death (which occurred in 133 B.C.), that his kingdom (which included the city) be given to the Roman empire.
-Rome established the province of Asia in 129 B.C. by combining Ionia and the former Kingdom of Attalus.
+Attalus III, the last of Pergamos' kings, lacked a royal heir to the throne.
+He bequeathed, upon his death (which occurred in 133 B.C.), that his kingdom (which included Philadelphia) be given to the Roman empire.
+Rome's Asia province was created in 129 B.C. by bringing together Ionia and Attalus' former kingdom.

-The city suffered a great deal when a major earthquake hit it in 17 A.D.
-Roman Emperor Tiberius, in lieu of the damages, allowed the city to not have to pay taxes.
+The city was nearly destroyed and suffered a great deal when a major earthquake hit the area in 17 A.D.
+Emperor Tiberius, in lieu of the damages, allowed Philadelphia to be free of taxation.
 Various other emperors aided the area, such as Caligula (ruled 37 to 41 A.D.), Vespasian (69 to 79 A.D.) and Caracalla (188 to 217 A.D.).

-Philadelphia is the sixth of seven Asia Minor churches that received a spiritual evaluation, directly from God, of its overall condition:
+The church in Philadelphia was the sixth of seven churches who received a spiritual evaluation directly from God through Jesus Christ.